UbiCastTeam/mediasite-migration-scripts/README.md

         "video/mp4": true,
         "video/x-ms-wmv": false
     },
-    "mediaserver_parent_channel": "c1261953feb82i5nhpis" # the Mediaserve root channel of all the content you migrate from Mediasite
+    "mediaserver_parent_channel": "c1261953feb82i5nhpis" # the Mediaserver root channel where all the content will be migrate }
-}
 ```